A convergent finite element method for two-phase Stokes flow driven by surface tension: Consistency analysis

 with the mapping property

-where $l\in[1,3/2]$ and we have used the celebrated (quasi-local) $W^{l,p}$-stability of the Scott--Zhang interpolation $I_h^{\rm SZ}$ for any $lp\geq 1$ with $l\geq 1$ (cf. \cite[Corollary 4.1]{SZ90}) and the mapping properties of $E$ and $\Phi^0$ (cf. \cite[Section 5.2]{Lenoir86}) sequentially. \begin{remark}\upshape The generalization of the stability property of the Scott--Zhang interpolation to iso-parametric finite element spaces is highly non-trivial.
-This is a consequence of a quasi-local version of the Bramble--Hilbert lemma for broken Sobolev spaces proved in \cite[Section 3.3]{CD15}.
-Such generalization also applies to our case where the pullback map $\Phi^0$ is globally continuous and piecewise smooth.
+where $s\in[1,3/2]$ and we have used the well-known (quasi-local) $W^{s, q}$-stability of the Scott--Zhang interpolation $I_h^{\rm SZ}$ for any $sq\geq 1$ with $s\geq 1$ (cf. \cite[Corollary 4.1]{SZ90}) and the mapping properties of $E$ and $\Phi^0$ (cf. \cite[Section 5.2]{Lenoir86}) successively. \begin{remark}\upshape The Scott--Zhang interpolation is well-defined on triangulations $\Ohsfm$ and $\Ohsfp$ whose facets are flat.
+The iso-parametric version of the Scott--Zhang interpolation can be defined via pull-back: For instance, given $f_h\in S_h(\Ohsom)$, we set

+where $\hat X_{h,*}^0: \Ohsf\rightarrow\Ohso$ denotes the parametrization map of $\Ohso$.
+When the domain is clear from the context, we will omit the domain parameter of $I_h^{\rm SZ}$.
+As a consequence of \cite[Theorem 1]{Lenoir86}, the approximation and stability properties of the Scott--Zhang interpolation remain valid for iso-parametric triangulations, provided that the shape regularity constants are bounded.

-We also note that the fractional order stability of $I_h^{\rm SZ}$ holds due to a fractional version of Bramble--Hilbert lemma; see \cite[Theorem 6.1]{DS80}.
+We also note that the fractional-order stability of $I_h^{\rm SZ}$ follows from a fractional version of the Bramble--Hilbert lemma; see \cite[Theorem 6.1]{DS80}.